Sagnik-97/CreditCardFraudDetection_MastersThesis/README.md

 ⚙️ **Implementation Overview**
 The implementation focused on building and comparing machine learning models for fraud detection using a highly imbalanced dataset from Kaggle.

-**1. Data Preprocessing**
+1. Data Preprocessing
    Loaded the dataset and checked for null or missing values.

   Scaled the features using standard normalization to bring all variables to the same range.

+  Applied label encoding to convert categorical variables into a numerical format suitable for machine learning models.

 2. Handling Imbalanced Data
   Since fraud cases were rare, applied SMOTE to synthetically oversample the minority (fraud) class in the training set.

 3. Model Building
   Started with a baseline Logistic Regression model to establish a reference point.

   Built a Random Forest model and used RandomizedSearchCV to tune hyperparameters.

   Developed an XGBoost classifier and fine-tuned it similarly using randomized search.

 4. Model Evaluation
   Used cross-validation to test model robustness and reduce the risk of overfitting.

   Evaluated performance using classification metrics to compare model effectiveness.

 5. Objective
   The goal was to identify which model can most reliably detect fraudulent transactions after addressing data imbalance and optimizing model settings.